inderjot/gengo_api_docs/content/v2/jobs.md

             ...
         }
         'as_group': 1, # OPTIONAL.
 1 (true) / 0 (false, default).
 Whether all jobs in this group should be done by one translator.
-        'allow_fork': 0, # OPTIONAL.
-1 (true, default) / 0 (false).
-Whether jobs unfinished by a translator in a group order should be cancelled automatically, or to manually choose to let another translator try or manually cancel.
     }
     # And now we post them over...
     print gengo.postTranslationJobs(jobs=data)